-The team has to discuss, negotiate and conclude on the suitable work steps.
-As a result the team earns a clear understanding of “done” software in the specific context.
+The team has to discuss, negotiate and conclude on the proper work steps.
+As a result, the team earns a clear understanding of “done” software in a specific context.
 This is an important contract to ensure not to break the product during iterated delivery and to have defined quality for any “done” piece of software in each iteration.

-Write down your current Definition of Done and provide it somewhere so that anyone can immediatly access it.
+Write down your current Definition of Done and provide it somewhere so that anyone can immediately access it.
 Make it explicit.
 Stick to it.

-The contract of the Definition of Done can be modified by the team after each iteration.
-These discussions have a huge impact on making the flow of work visible, to see if the work can be done by the team and to unhide bottlenecks.
-But be aware not to make the DoD so thin that at the end a piece of work that fulfills your DoD is actually not done.
+The team can modify the contract of the Definition of Done after each iteration.
+These discussions have a significant impact on making the flow of work visible, on seeing if the team can do the work and to unhide bottlenecks.
+But be aware not to make the DoD so thin that at the end a piece of work that fulfills your DoD is not done.
 Remember, almost done is easy, but that is not done.

 This will show very soon if the right people with the right skills to deliver are in the team and what the interfaces and dependencies to the teams outside world are.

-If some work steps can not be performed by the team, it needs to be decided if the team has to reshape with different team members or if interface contracts with external providers are to be concluded on.
+If the team cannot perform some work steps, it needs to be decided if the team has to reshape with different team members or if interface contracts with external providers are to be concluded on.
 The definition of interfaces will anchor the team inside the surrounding organization.
-This not only makes clear the external dependencies of the team, but also gives a lever to change the organization.
-Many external interfaces give a hint that the team structure is not optimal to get the work done.
+This not only makes clear the external dependencies of the team but also gives a lever to change the organization.
+Many external interfaces provide a hint that the team structure is not optimal to get the work done.

-The delivery team as a whole is responsible to perform the work steps and to deliver “done” work.
-Albeit, usually for some tasks specialized skills are needed and only some of the team members are able to perform these tasks.
+The delivery team as a whole is responsible for performing the work steps and for delivering “done” work.
+Albeit, usually for some tasks specialized skills are needed, and only some of the team members can perform these tasks.
 This is backed up with some good reasons.
-E.g. the appropriation of the relevant knowledge takes a lot of time and energy - sometimes a work life - or because the task is so complex that interdisciplinary collaboration of different team members is required.
+E.g., the appropriation of the relevant knowledge takes a lot of time and energy - sometimes a work life - or because the task is so complex that the interdisciplinary collaboration of different team members is required.
 To understand team responsibility in terms of everyone in the team can do everything is an error in reasoning.
-Instead the team should focus on fearless communication and leverage different talents.
+Instead, the team should focus on fearless communication and leverage different talents.
 Use the differences and find ways to come together.
-Heterogenous tasks demand for heterogenous teams.
-Keep up the professions because the work ethics that typically come along with a profession will enhance the teams capabilities.
+Heterogenous tasks demand heterogenous teams.
+Keep up the professions because the work ethics that typically come along with a profession will enhance the teams’ capabilities.

 I do not speak for total specialization with only one specialist for each work step.
-Where ever possible, work should be performed by the next team member who has capacity to do it.
+Where ever possible, work should be performed by the next team member who can do it.
 Everyone should be prepared to help out each other.
 But to demand everyone in the team being able to do the same things, in my impression would mean that the team can do only average work.
-Talents in their specific area of competency are able to perform better and achieve more.
+Talents in their specific area of competency can perform better and achieve more.